 * Not available in the ARTIK 030 pre-built binary files, but you can generate it in Simplicity Studio

-Here is the sequence to form and join the network.
+Here are the steps to form and join the network.
 Remember, the A030 code we're using is not enabled to be Coordinator, but as a Router, so the PB1 functions are not available.

 ||push PB1 *|

-* Not available in the ARTIK 030 pre-built binary files, but available when you enable Coordinator functionality before you generate it in Simplicity Studio
+* Not available in the pre-built program, but can be included before you generate it in Simplicity Studio

-1] both forms and joins.
-If you later want to add more devices into an existing network, you'll need to use
+pjoin.
+If you later want to let more devices join, use

 Channel and Power.
 Networks can be formed on different IEEE 802.15.4 frequency channels, and at a specified transmission power.